htenkod/wireless_apps_rnwf02/apps/ota_demo/dfu.md

 These PE operations are triggered using a 4 bytes command frame and response length depends on the requested operation.

 The successful entry of the DFU mode is verified by reading the PE version and Device ID.
-Once the device is in DFU mode, the device's secured flash can be erased and Firmware binary can can be writen over the UART interface.
+Once the device is in DFU mode, the device's secured flash can be erased and Firmware binary can can be written over the UART interface.

 The OTA service layer implements these functionality to ease the development of Host Assisted OTA.